ErikBjare/ErikBjare.github.io/_wiki/after-democracy.md

 This has been done in the US in the past to prevent minority groups from voting in the form of ["literacy tests"](https://en.wikipedia.org/wiki/Literacy_test#Voting) which in practice was only given to said minority groups.
 But Brennan has a remedy to prevent these kinds of tests from disenfranchising minority groups.

-> *The electorate might make better decisions if it were restricted to make it more knowledgeable and less biased.
+> The electorate might make better decisions if it were restricted to make it more knowledgeable and less biased.
 For most people, ideas like epistocracy sound like advocacy of government by a small elite, which could easily abuse its powers.
 But Brennan presents a variety of strategies by which the quality of the electorate could be improved, while still keeping it large, and demographically representative.
 For example, the franchise could be limited to those who can pass a basic test of political knowledge.
 Those with greater knowledge could instead be given extra votes (as first advocated by John Stuart Mill in the nineteenth century).
 If the resulting more knowledgeable electorate is unrepresentative (e.g. – on the basis of race, sex, age, or wealth), the votes of knowledgeable members of these “underrepresented” groups could be given greater weight.
-Alternatively, we could potentially make the electorate both more knowledgeable and more representative than it is now, by using an “enfranchisement lottery.”*
+Alternatively, we could potentially make the electorate both more knowledgeable and more representative than it is now, by using an “enfranchisement lottery.”
 >
-> *Such ideas may seem very radical.
-In some ways they are.
-But in many respects they are just modest extensions of the status quo.
-We already exclude over 20% of our population from the franchise because we think they are ignorant and have poor judgment.
-We call those people “children,” and we feel no guilt over systematically excluding them from political power.
-It strikes most of us as just simple common sense.
-The idea of letting some of them vote if they can prove they are more knowledgeable than the average adult is considered radical and dangerous.
-We don’t let legal immigrants get the vote unless they can pass a civics test that most native-born Americans would likely fail.
-Many states also exclude convicted felons and many of the mentally ill from the franchise.*
->
 > – [Democracy vs. Epistocracy](https://www.washingtonpost.com/news/volokh-conspiracy/wp/2016/09/03/democracy-vs-epistacracy/) by Ilya Somin in the Washington Post

 However, the author of the above article concludes with concerns for one of the issues we've noted above:

-> *Ultimately, however, while I agree with most of Brennan’s diagnosis of the problem, I am skeptical of his proposed solutions.
+> Ultimately, however, while I agree with most of Brennan's diagnosis of the problem, I am skeptical of his proposed solutions.
 As he recognizes, there is a substantial likelihood that real-world governments cannot be trusted to implement epistocracy in any kind of unbiased way.
-Instead of limiting the franchise to the knowledgeable, they are likely to structure tests, lotteries, or other similar mechanisms, in ways that over represent supporters of the party in power and exclude opponents.*
+Instead of limiting the franchise to the knowledgeable, they are likely to structure tests, lotteries, or other similar mechanisms, in ways that over represent supporters of the party in power and exclude opponents.